 #2: They don’t know where to start – So a business owner may know about a business plan, but may not know where to start and so, they skip out on it.
 Unfortunately this isn’t a good idea.
 We all have to start somewhere.
 Finding a way to start your business plan can help you bring your idea and concept to life.

 #3: They think it’s too hard or cumbersome – Staring a business plan isn’t necessarily hard – but it does take work.
 It takes thoughtfulness.
 It takes time.
-Writing a business plan doesn’t seem fun or anything that you imagined when you think about having a fun coffee business.
+Writing a coffee shop business plan doesn’t seem fun or anything that you imagined when you think about having a fun coffee business.
 While planning doesn’t guarantee success, we know that not planning will most likely lead to failure.
-While it may not seem fun to plan out your business (though we disagree!), losing your entire life savings in a disaster business doesn’t see fun either.
-To start your coffee business plan, you don’t have to re-create the wheel.
+While it may not seem fun to plan out your business (though we disagree!), losing your entire life savings in a disaster business doesn’t see fun either. o start your coffee business plan, you don’t have to re-create the wheel.
 There are plenty of resources to get you well on your way.

 #4: They think their business is too small and it's not “worth it” – Some would be coffee business owners think that having a business plan might be “over kill” because they are just starting one small business – a coffee stand.
 What’s hard about that, right?
 Well, even for small business like an espresso coffee stand, you will benefit from having your coffee business plan drawn up.
 Even for small businesses, there are dozens and dozens of things to consider and keep track of.